 Unfortunately, there were security problems.
 This meant the DAO collapsed, despite intending to “blaze a new path in business organisation for the betterment of its members”, and despite “existing simultaneously nowhere and everywhere and operating solely with the steadfast iron will of unstoppable code”.
 This failure took the DAO coin with it.

 Other failures have not been quite so spectacular; they either ran out of investors or never even got off the ground.
-To put it another way, 75 cryptocurrencies are now listed as having an end project date of 2021 on Coinopsy.
 Some of these will have been new, promising cryptocurrencies before they died.
 We do not know which of the newest cryptocurrencies in 2022 will survive, let alone thrive.

 This depends on whether you want an actual crypto coin, or whether you want to set up your own crypto token.
 If you want a coin, you need some coding skills to change the code and set your own variable with your own blockchain.
 If you are looking to create a token, you can get some open-source code and make use of an existing network.

-According to Coinopsy, nearly 2,400 coins have officially failed.
+According to Coinopsy, 2,404 coins have officially failed.
 Whether it was because they ran out of investors, they were targeted by hackers or they were just a scam, they are no longer in circulation.
-When you consider that the latest figures suggest there are around 16,476 active cryptocurrencies, that means that nearly a fifth of all cryptos have failed.
+When you consider that the latest figures suggest there are around 18,037 active cryptocurrencies, that means that more than one in 10 of all cryptos have failed.